rwyndenAloha/takeAtHomeTask/README.md

 Extra:

 7. See query.py (comments at top also)
 The cosine similarity in query.py adds client-side semantic search to the system complementing the serverside vector search.
-Uses Cohere as well.
+Uses Cohere as well for offline searching ability.

+To query serverside (original requirement just run testSearch.sh.

 Note: See movie for walkthrough